 Never purchase flight tickets before your visa is approved.
 Always, hold a flight reservation or book refundable hotels.

 There you have it!
-10 mistakes that can get your visa application denied.
+11 mistakes that can get your visa denied.
 And the ways to avoid them.

-Have you ever made any mistakes that affected your visa result?
+Have you ever made any mistakes that got your visa denied?
 If so, let me know in the comments below so other readers can learn from it.